aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 1. Verify that the zone has been created by clicking on the **Go to resource**.

 ### Task 2: Link subnet for auto registration

+In this task, you're linking multiple virtual networks (VNets) to the Contoso.com Private DNS Zone.
+This allows the virtual networks to use the DNS zone for name resolution.

 1. In Contoso.com, under **DNS Management** section, select **Virtual network links (1)** and on **Contoso.com | Virtual network links** page, select **+ Add (2)**.